raulfelix/raulfelix/README.md

 I like technical challenges and solving problems with the best tech Javascript has to offer.
 Things like React, GraphQL, Apollo Client and Styled Components. 😍

 ⚡ Fun fact:
-I work for [Inquisitive](https://www.inquisitive.com/), building a platform to bring quality educational content to every person on Earth 🎓 🌏.
+I work for [Inquisitive](https://www.inquisitive.com/), building a platform to bring quality educational 🎓 content to every person on Earth 🌏.

+Gotta go now and play some ⚽️